-At the end I also suggested there was an answer; a way contractors could immediately build a better process; a way they could quickly move on from the old world of gaps, garage epoxy flooring problems and frustration, and enter a new world of resin flooring that promises much greater peace of mind for them and their clients.
+At the end I also suggested there was an answer; a way contractors could immediately build a better process; a way they could quickly move on from the old world of gaps, industrial epoxy flooring problems, and frustration, and enter a new world of resin flooring that promises much greater peace of mind for them and their clients.

 epoxy resin layers1.
 Better support from manufacturers

 Using manufacturers’ systems gives contractors access to a collection of powerful tools that manufacturers can provide to boost process, support and even sales.
 These include:

 • Specification guides and marketing material